 After closely monitoring Sam for 9 months and making sure his airway remained open, Dr. Scott performed the airway reconstruction procedure, called a laryngotracheoplasty.
 During this surgery, Dr. Scott used cartilage from one of Sam’s rib to enlarge his narrowed airway, allowing for the removal of the tracheotomy.
 This technique allows the reconstructed voice box and windpipe to grow with the patient and reduces the need for any follow-up surgeries later on in life.

-At Floating Hospital for Children, fellowship-trained pediatric otolaryngologists Andrew Scott and Mark Vecchiotti have taken the unusual step of insisting that they perform all airway reconstruction surgeries together.
+At Tufts Children's Hospital, fellowship-trained pediatric otolaryngologists Andrew Scott and Mark Vecchiotti have taken the unusual step of insisting that they perform all airway reconstruction surgeries together.
 This allows for their respective patients to receive the expertise of two surgeons at the time of reconstruction.
 The results have been extraordinary.
 Their success rates are among the highest that have been published in the medical literature, and their complication rates and length of hospital stay are among the lowest ever reported.